Psyllium: Food

 Psyllium has been used as a thickener in ice cream and other frozen desserts.
 A 1.5% weight/volume ratio of psyllium mucilage exhibits binding properties that are superior to a 10% weight/volume ratio of starch mucilage.
-The viscosity of psyllium mucilage dispersions are relatively unaffected between temperatures of 20 and 50 C, by pH from 2 to 10, and by salt (sodium chloride) concentrations up to 0.15 M.
+The viscosity of psyllium mucilage dispersions is relatively unaffected between temperatures of 20 and 50 C, by pH from 2 to 10, and by salt (sodium chloride) concentrations up to 0.15 M.

+Psyllium seed husks can also be used to improve texture in gluten-free baked goods, to bind meatballs, and to thicken sauces.
+Some people use them to manage symptoms of irritable bowel syndrome.

 Human health

 Weight loss

 Dietary supplements containing psyllium are sold mainly to aid weight loss, although there is little scientific evidence for such effects.

+A 2023 review concluded that psyllium supplementation for 12 weeks by people who were overweight or obese produced a minor amount of weight loss, although the studies assessed had only moderate to low evidence quality.

 Constipation

 Psyllium is mainly used as a viscous, soluble dietary fiber that is not absorbed by the small intestine.
-The purely mechanical action of psyllium mucilage is to absorb excess water while stimulating normal bowel elimination.
-Although its main use has been as a laxative, it is more accurately regarded as a dietary fiber and as such can help reduce the symptoms of both constipation and mild diarrhea.
+The mechanical action of psyllium mucilage is to absorb excess water while stimulating normal bowel elimination.
+Although its main use has been as a laxative, it is more accurately regarded as a dietary fiber to reduce the symptoms of both constipation and mild diarrhea.
 The laxative properties of psyllium are attributed to the fiber: it absorbs water and subsequently softens the stool.
 It increases flatulence (gas) to some degree.
+Psyllium reduces straining during defecation by increasing the bulk of stools, thereby facilitating the transit of stools in the colon.
+When used to treat constipation, psyllium is taken in doses of 3.5–11 grams per day twice daily.

+A 2021 review of over-the-counter treatments for constipation concluded that psyllium has modest effect in treating constipation and is generally safe and well-tolerated.
+Psyllium may be less effective compared to other products, such as polyethylene glycol, lactulose or fruits like prunes.
+Psyllium is more effective than docusate.

+A 2022 review found that psyllium, in doses of 10 grams per day for at least 4 weeks, was more effective than osmotic or stimulant laxatives for increasing the number of bowel movements per week.